-UAS insurance is similar to car insurance in that you can select the types and amount of coverage that you feel works best for your individual situation.
-Set forth below is a general list and brief description of the types of drone insurance coverage that you may want to consider:
+UAS insurance is like car insurance in that you can select the types and amount of coverage that you feel works best for your individual situation.
+Set forth below are a general list and brief description of the types of drone insurance coverage that you may want to consider.

 - Liability Coverage – Liability coverage protects you from property damage and bodily injury claims that may arise during the commercial operation of your drone.
 Typically, liability limits start at $500,000, although liability coverage limits can be as high as $10,000,000 per occurrence.

 - Hull Coverage – Hull coverage is designed to protect you from financial loss from any physical damage that may occur to your drone.
 This type of coverage is generally based on a “stated value” of your UAV, or the current market price of your UAV when you obtain the coverage.